 Lucas (51) is an HR manager with a global company in New York.
 Over the years, he has seen his company adjust their policies significantly to cater to the needs of expat families.
 “We can’t deny the positive effects that our support has on the overall assignment,” Lucas confirms.
 “If their partners, spouses, or kids are happy, then our expats are better off, too.
 At the end of the day, that’s exactly what we want.”

 What Expat Spouses Need

 Many companies have now recognized the need for spousal support.
 Expat partners are taken just as seriously by companies as their actual employees.
-They enjoy language lessons and information about cultural differences or are given help with finding a new job and selecting the best schools for their children.
+They enjoy language lessons and learn about cultural differences, or receive help with finding a new job and selecting the best schools for their children.